 So much for the universalist interpretation of yet another work from Gregory.

 Conclusion.
 For the sake of space and readability, the exegesis of the Life of Moses will end here.
-There will be an addendum which continues to exegete the rest of the book as an answer to those who think the preceding is out of context.
+There is an addendum which continues to exegete the rest of the book as an answer to those who think the preceding is out of context.

 It suffices to say that Gregory is surprisingly very consistent in his thoughts on eschatology throughout his works and it is the shame that lazy or simply incorrect exegesis has led so many to concede to the “Big Lie” that Gregory was a universalist.
 As we can see, Gregory is not even terribly complicated on the subject.
 His eschatology is traditional and Orthodox.
 He clearly affirms eternal damnation.